Top

 All data to reproduce this paper and sources are in the appendix.

-Spironolactone reduces risk for COVID-19 with very high confidence for recovery and in pooled analysis, high confidence for mortality, low confidence for ventilation and progression, and very low confidence for ICU admission and viral clearance.
+Spironolactone reduces risk with very high confidence for mortality, recovery, and in pooled analysis, low confidence for ventilation and progression, and very low confidence for ICU admission and viral clearance.

 A